Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference

 \subsubsection{Fraction Subtraction Dataset}

-The Q-matrices used for the comparison in this dataset are shown in Appendix A. We compared the Q-matrix obtained from the proposed method with the Q-matrix estimated by the Gibbs sampler and the Q-matrix reported in \textcite{chen_statistical_2015}.
+The Q-matrices used for the comparison in this dataset are provided in Table B1 of Supplementary Material B. We compared the Q-matrix obtained from the proposed method with the Q-matrices estimated by the Gibbs sampler and EM-based algorithm.
 Table \ref{table:results_Fraction} shows the results.
-The proposed method surpasses the other two Q-matrices in terms of the three relative model fit indices.
-Furthermore, its computation time was approximately 20 times faster than that of the Gibbs sampler.
-The estimated Q-matrix from our method matched 94.1\% elements of the Q-matrix from the Gibbs sampler and matched 86.8\% elements of the reported Q-matrix estimated by the EM algorithm \parencite{chen_statistical_2015}.
+The proposed method surpasses the other two Q-matrices in terms of the five relative model fit indices.
+Furthermore, its computation time was approximately 52 times faster than that of the Gibbs sampler and comparable with the EM-based algorithm.
+In addition, the estimated Q-matrix from our method satisfies the strict identifiability for the DINA model, whereas other estimated Q-matrices do not satisfy it, but hold the $\bm{p}$-partial identifiability.
+This implies that these $\bm{p}$-partially identifiable Q-matrices cannot ensure consistent estimates of structural parameters for some attribute mastery patterns inseparable by the Q-matrices.
+The estimated Q-matrix from our method matched 94.12\% elements of the Q-matrix from the Gibbs sampler and matched 95.59\% elements of the Q-matrix from the EM algorithm.